peteroupc/peteroupc.github.io/colorgen.md

     Where a different white point than the RGB color space's usual white point should have a relative luminance of 1, then `r`, `g`, and `b` are the corresponding relative luminances after [_chromatic adaptation_](https://en.wikipedia.org/wiki/Chromatic_adaptation) from one white point to another.
 Further details on such adaptation are outside the scope of this document, but see the examples.
-(See also E. Stone, "[sRGB luminance](https://ninedegreesbelow.com/photography/srgb-luminance.html)", 2013.)
+(See also E. Stone, "[The Luminance of an sRGB Color](https://ninedegreesbelow.com/photography/srgb-luminance.html)", 2013.)
 - Applying the formula just given to _nonlinearized RGB_ colors results in a value more properly called _luma_, not luminance.<sup>[(13)](#Note13)</sup>

 Examples follow for sRGB: